The Social Dimensions of Scientific Knowledge

 Kellert, Longino, and Waters advance a pluralism that sees multiplicity not only among but within levels of analysis.
 Furthermore they see no reason to require that the multiple accounts be compatible.
 The multiplicity of noncongruent empirically adequate accounts helps us appreciate the complexity of a phenomenon without being in a position to generate a single account of that complexity.
 They do not hold that all phenomena will support ineliminable pluralism, but that there are some phenomena that will require mutually irreducible or incompatible models.
 Which these are is determined by examining the phenomena, the models, and the match between phenomena and models.
 Like Mitchell, Kellert, Longino, and Waters hold that pragmatic considerations (broadly understood) will govern the choice of model to be used in particular circumstances.
 Both forms of pluralism (compatibilist and noncompatibilist) abandon the notion that there is a set of natural kinds whose causal interactions are the basis for fundamental explanations of natural processes.
 The noncompatibilist is open to multiple classification schemes answerable to different pragmatic interests in classifying.
 To this extent the noncompatibilist pluralist embraces a view close to the promiscuous realism articulated by John Dupré (1993).
 The compatibilist, or integrative pluralist, on the other hand, must hold that there is a way that different classification schemes can be reconciled to support the envisioned integration of explanatory models.

 Sociality and the structure of scientific knowledge.
-Attention to the social dimensions of scientific knowledge and the consequent potential for plurality has prompted philosophers to rethink the structure of scientific knowledge.
+Attention to the social dimensions of scientific knowledge and the consequent potential for plurality has prompted philosophers to rethink the structure of what is known.
 Many philosophers (including Giere, Kitcher, and Longino) who advocate forms of pluralism invoke the metaphor of maps to explain how scientific representations can be both partial and adequate.
 Maps only represent those features of the territory mapped that are relevant for the purpose for which the map is drawn.
 Some maps may represent the physical area bounded by state boundaries, others may represent the population size, or the relative abundance/poverty of natural resources.
+Winther (forthcoming) explores the variety of kinds of maps used in science and philosophical use of the map metaphor.
 But the map metaphor is only one of several ways to rethink the structure of scientific knowledge.

-Other philosophers draw more heavily on cognitive science to represent the sociality of cognitive agents.
+Other philosophers draw more heavily on cognitive science.
 Giere (2002) takes a naturalist approach to modeling, not so much the distribution of cognitive labor, but the distribution of cognition.
 This approach takes a system or interactive community as the locus of cognition, rather than the individual agent.
 Nersessian (2006) extends distributed cognition to model-based reasoning in the sciences.
 Models are artifacts that focus the cognitive activity of multiple individuals in particular settings.
 Knowledge is distributed across the minds interacting about the artifacts in that setting.
 Paul Thagard draws on the increasingly interdisciplinary (and hence social) nature of cognitive science itself to argue that not only does cognitive science (or certain lines of analysis in cognitive science) support a conception of cognition as distributed among interacting agents, but that this conception can be turned back upon cognitive science itself.
 (Thagard 2012).
 Finally Alexander Bird (2010) reflects on the sense of knowledge required for attributions such as: “the biomedical community now knows that peptic ulcers are often caused by the bacterium Helicobacter pylori.”
 Or “There was an explosive growth in scientific knowledge in the twentieth century.”
 Bird faults other social epistemologists for still making such collective knowledge supervenient on the states of individuals.
 Instead, he argues, we should understand social knowing as a functional analogue of individual knowing.
 Both are dependent on the existence and proper functioning of the relevant structures: reasoning and perception for individuals; libraries and journals and other social structures, for collectivities.
+Scientific knowledge is an emergent effect of collective epistemic interactions, concretized in the texts that have been designated as vehicles for the preservation and communication of that knowledge

 Modern science has been regarded as both a model of democratic self-governance and an activity requiring and facilitating democratic practices in its supporting social context (Popper 1950, Bronowski 1956).
 In this perspective, science is seen as embedded in and dependent on its supporting social context, but insulated in its practices from the influence of that context.
 As the reach of science and science-based technologies has extended further and further into the economy and daily life of industrialized societies, new attention is paid to the governance of science.
 Regardless of one’s views about the social character of knowledge, there are further questions concerning what research to pursue, what social resources to devote to it, who should make such decisions, and how they should be made.